 As I said, these stuffed peppers are a great way to eat more vegetables, even if you’re not a fan of eating salad.
 They’re packed full of whole food ingredients and you will be surprised at to just how simple they are – but after all, oftentimes it’s the simple recipes that are the tastiest.

 Let’s discuss the chickpea and cauliflower filling.
-It’s definitely tasty enough to eat by itself, so sometimes I make a little bit extra to use in other recipes or just eat as it is with a side salad and a sauce.
+It’s definitely tasty enough to eat by itself, so sometimes I make a little bit extra to use in other recipes or just eat as it is with a side salad and a sauce such as chunky guacamole.
 The veggies included in the recipe are onion, zucchini, carrot, and cauliflower.
 You can, however, add any other vegetables of your choice to switch things up a little bit.

 The chickpeas make the dish filling and add some plant based protein.
-Everything is cooked in a simple tomato sauce that is infused with spices and a little bit of hot sauce to add even more of that startling complexity to the flavour profile.
+Everything is cooked in a simple tomato sauce that is infused with spices to create an amazing flavor profile.
 Add the filling to bell peppers, bake, and you’re good to go!

 Ingredients you’ll need

 - Rice of your choice.
 I typically use Basmati or Jasmine rice, but you can also use a wholegrain rice variety.

 - Vegetables: celery, zucchini, red onion and cauliflower.
 Feel free to add other veggies of your choice depending on what you have in the fridge.

 - Bell peppers.
 Choose quite large bell peppers just so that it’s easier for them to hold the filling.

 - Canned chopped tomatoes.
 You can also use fresh tomatoes if you wish.